Comprehending Nursing Home Abuse

 Everyone desires safety, happiness, and contentment in life.
 But there are times when things go the opposite direction.

-It is with these destructive things which make someone suffer from maltreatment.
+It is these destructive things which make someone suffer from maltreatment.

 A lot of elders living in nursing homes experience abuse.
 It can be quite challenging to detect elderly abuse, especially when everything involved takes place at a residential care facility.